AndalusiLLC/Challenge002/Readme.md

 #### **Objective**

-Develop an Android application with **two screens**:
+Develop an Android application using Kotlin & Jetpack Compose or Kotlin Multiplatform (Bonus)

+with **two screens**:

 1. A main screen where users can select an image from the gallery, preview it, and initiate cropping.
-2. A crop screen where users can adjust the crop area, apply changes, or cancel.
+2. A crop screen where users can adjust the crop area, apply changes, or cancel (rotation is not required).

 ---